Pomors: History

+Tatyana Bratkova has reported that some historians speculate that in the early 17th century, Pomors settled the isolated village of Russkoye Ustye in the delta of the Indigirka, in north-eastern Yakutia.
+Pomors also discovered Svalbard in the 16th century or earlier, with debates whether they have been the first people to land there, and started regular hunting on the islands in the early 17th century.

 The term Pomor, which in the 10th–12th centuries meant "a person who lived near sea", gradually was extended into one to apply to this population living relatively far away from the sea.
-Finally in the 15th century, the people became disconnected from the sea.
+Finally, in the 15th century, the people became disconnected from the sea.
 The sea was not a major part of economy of this region.
-At the same time, people began using the term Pomor'e to refer to a territory of practically the whole European Russian North, including the Murmansk, Arkhangelsk and Vologda regions; and Karelia and Komi republics.
+At the same time, people began using the term Pomorye to refer to a territory of practically the whole Russian North, including the Murmansk, Arkhangelsk and Vologda regions; and Karelia and Komi republics.

 The traditional livelihoods of the Pomor based on the sea included animal hunting, whaling and fishing; in tundra regions they practiced reindeer herding.
 The Pomor traded by sea in corn and fish with Northern Norway, which became important to both sides.
 This trade was so intensive that a kind of Russian-Norwegian pidgin language Moja på tvoja (or Russenorsk) developed on the North Norwegian coast that was used from 1750 to 1920.

-In the 12–15th centuries, Pomor'e was considered an extensive colony of the state of Veliky Novgorod.
-By the early 16th century the annexation of Pomor'e by Moscow was completed.
-In the 17th century, in 22 Pomor'e districts the great bulk of the population consisted of free peasants.
+In the 12th–15th centuries, Pomorye was considered an extensive colony of the Russian city-state of Novgorod.
+By the early 16th century, the annexation of Pomorye by Moscow was completed.
+In the 17th century, in 22 Pomorye districts, the great bulk of the population consisted of free peasants.
 A portion of the land belonged to monasteries and to the Stroganov merchants.
-There were no landlords in Pomor'e.
-The population of Pomor'e districts was engaged in fishing, mica and salt production (Sol'-Kamskay, Sol'- Vychegodskay, Tot'ma, etc.) and other enterprises.
+There were no landlords in Pomorye.
+The population of Pomorye districts was engaged in fishing, mica and salt production (Sol'-Kamskay, Sol'- Vychegodskay, Tot'ma, etc.) and other enterprises.

 The Russian Brockhaus and Efron Encyclopedic Dictionary, in its 1890–1907 edition, classified Pomors as Great Russians or referred to them as Russian traders and trappers of the North.
 To date, no encyclopedia or encyclopedic dictionary refers to the Pomor as a separate ethnic group.

-In the 2002 census, respondents had the option to identify as "Pomors", this group being tabulated by the census as a subgroup of the Russian ethnicity.
+In the 2002 Russian census, respondents had the option to identify as "Pomors", this group being tabulated by the census as a subgroup of the Russian ethnicity.
 However, only 6,571 persons did so, almost all of them in Arkhangelsk Oblast (6,295) and Murmansk Oblast (127).

-Like most other Russians, Pomors have traditionally been Orthodox Christians in faith.
-Prior to the Revolution of 1917 a large percentage of Russians from Pomorje (or Pomors) were practicing Old Believers.